Home · Information · History of Club · Safety and Experience · Local Diving · Dive Trips · Social Events · Dive Calendar - PDF 06 September 2010 17:32

 Kelly Jandik again organises a Girls' Weekend, this time at Nelson Bay.

 Michael McFadyen and Kelly Jandik get married on 26 May 2007.
-Kelly is again elected President.
+Kelly is again elected President at the AGM.
 There is a trip to the Great Barrier Reef on the Undersea Explorer.

 A trip to Chuuk Lagoon on the SS Thorfinn is organised but the boat sinks before they get to go.
 The boat is finally repaired and the trip goes ahead in 2008.